Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 Another way to visualize the LM's effect: how many words out of the reference text were correctly recognized?

-The LM recovers 121 additional correct words in Spanish and 133 in German -- meaningful improvements in transcript quality.
-For German, the LM closes 28% of the gap between greedy Whissle and Deepgram Nova-3.
+The LM recovers 121 additional correct words in Spanish, 133 in German, and 861 in Hindi -- meaningful improvements in transcript quality.
+Gemini achieves the highest correct-word rates for English, Spanish, and German -- recovering 97.5%, 87.9%, and 84.3% of reference words respectively.
+For German, the n-gram LM closes 28% of the gap between greedy Whissle and Deepgram, while Gemini goes even further with 84.3% recovery.

 Scorecard